Cherries are lush, enticing, sweet and dark. They made an excellent cordial and you can make one, too!

 Grab a jar or two, whatever you think might accommodate the cherries you are working with.
 I prefer wide-mouth quart jars, personally.

 Add a handful of cherries to the jar and sprinkle sugar over them, just enough to coat them all.
 Smash it all together with a wooden spoon.
 Add another handful of cherries, sugar them, and smash again.
 Repeat the process until the jar is full.

 Set the jar aside while you clean up the red, sticky mess you’ve made so far.
 Letting the jar rest for about ten or fifteen minutes is good, but longer is better.
 The sugar helps draw out the juices from the cherries and makes a more flavorful end product.

 Cover the cherry-sugar mash with your booze of choice.
 I used vodka, but brandy is quite nice with cherries if you prefer a darker drink.

 Label your jar and stash it away for at least a moon cycle.
-If you left pits in, remember that the bitter flavor will get stronger the longer you let it sit.
-Mine sat from August to early November, because I forgot it existed, but luckily I enjoy the bits of bitterness in the brew and consider it to be perfect!
+If you leave pits in, remember that the bitter flavor will get stronger the longer you let it sit.
+Mine sat from August to early November because I forgot it existed, but luckily I enjoy the bits of bitterness in the brew and consider it perfect!

 Strain the cordial into a large bowl and transfer the juice into clean bottles.
 Don’t forget to try it!
 If it isn’t sweet enough, make some sugar syrup and add it in to taste.
 Label your bottles and enjoy your cordial!
 If you get adorable small bottles, these cordials make great holiday gifts, too.